pierpaolodimarzo/ThinkPad-T480/README.md

 -  `UEFI/Legacy Boot`: **UEFI Only**
 -  `CSM Support`: **No**

+In USB Menu, set the following options:

+-  `Always On USB`: **Disabled** -> It is necessary to extend the battery life

 In Thunderbolt Menu, set the following options:

 -  `Thunderbolt BIOS Assist Mode`: **Disabled**